sf-wdi-gaia/intro-ruby-1/04-ruby-rails/rails-gems/image-upload.md

   ```
   Remember to add `:avatar` to `user_params`

-### Image Hosting with AWS S3
+## Image Hosting with AWS S3

 This solution works locally, but in order to save images in the cloud you'll need to set up an Amazon S3 bucket.
-S3 will require some secret keys, so you'll also set up a way to use environment variables to store those secret keys.
+S3 will require some **secret keys**, so you'll also set up a way to use environment variables to store those secret keys.

+**Never EVER check a secret key into git**

+**If your key has already been checked in, even if you didn't push; go and revoke that key immediately.**
+Hackers can easily scan even OLD commits for keys in minutes.

+**HACKERS CAN CHARGE THOUSANDS OF DOLLARS TO YOUR AMAZON WEB SERVICES ACCOUNT IN  JUST A FEW DAYS!**

+#### Hiding Secrets Option 1: environment variables

+Carefully follow the instructions in our [how to hide secret keys guide](https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/store-secrets-using-env-vars.md).

+#### Hiding Secrets Option 2: `dotenv` gem

 1. You will use a `.env` file to store secret environment varaibles. **Immediately, BEFORE YOU CREATE ANY NEW FILES, add a line that says `.env` to your `.gitignore`, then add and commit this `.gitignore` change.**

 1. For environment variables, add the [dotenv](https://github.com/bkeepers/dotenv) gem to your `Gemfile` **before paperclip**.
 Then add a `.env` file to the root directory of your project.

 1. Sign into an Amazon Web Services (AWS) account and select S3.
 Create a new bucket.
 Generate a new API key, and copy both the API key id and the secret key into the `.env` file.  **PROTECT THIS API KEY -- DO NOT COMMIT TO GITHUB!!**

-  Now add your `AWS_BUCKET`, AWS_PUBLIC_KEY, and AWS_SECRET to the `.env` file.
+#### Using Secret Keys for Paperclip

+1. Add your `AWS_BUCKET`, AWS_PUBLIC_KEY, and AWS_SECRET your secrets file - this will be the `.env` file if you are using the `dotenv` gem or the `secrets.sh` file if you are manually managing your secret keys.

   ```
   S3_BUCKET_NAME="your bucket name here"